 Being released from the hospital too early can lead to several types of errors resulting in misdiagnosis, delayed diagnosis, and more.

-Failure to Complete and Communicate Workup
+Failure to Complete or Communicate a Medical Workup

-Is Premature Discharge Medical Malpractice?
+Is Premature Hospital Discharge Medical Malpractice?

 Being discharged too soon from the hospital may not always be medical malpractice.
-Your healthcare team can’t guarantee you won’t have any complications, but they should discharge you only if the chances are very low you will end up back in the hospital.
+Your healthcare team can’t guarantee you won’t have any complications, but they should discharge you only if the chances are very low that you will end up back in the hospital.

-When determining whether a premature discharge is medical malpractice, the main question is if another healthcare professional with similar experience would have discharged you in a similar situation.
+When determining whether a premature discharge is medical malpractice, the main question is whether another healthcare professional with similar experience would have discharged you in a similar situation.
 If a qualified expert witness says no, you may be able to recover compensation for your damages resulting from medical malpractice.

-A successful medical malpractice claim requires proving elements of negligence.
+A successful medical malpractice claim requires proving the elements of negligence.
 You must show that because you were discharged too soon:

 • a medical issue you had at discharge worsened.